Nutty

 Also called ‘Investment ISAs’, these allow you to invest your money in:

-• Stocks and shares, where you buy a part of the ownership of a company, called a share.
+• Stocks and shares: where you buy and own a tiny part of a company, called a share.
 And the value of these shares will go up (or down) in-line with the value of the whole company.

 You might have heard that Stocks and Shares ISAs are risky and complicated.
 But this is actually not true!
-They’re great for long-term investing, and everyone, whatever your knowledge or experience, can open one easily and start growing their savings.
+They’re great for long-term investing (if you let the experts manage them), and everyone, whatever your knowledge or experience, can open one easily and start growing their savings, tax-free.

 Innovative Finance ISAs (IFISAs)

-Innovative Finance ISAs allow you to lend out your savings to individuals or companies through what is called a “peer-to-peer lending platform” (for example, Funding Circle).
+Innovative Finance ISAs allow you to lend out your savings to individuals or companies through what is called a ‘peer-to-peer lending platform’.
 This cuts out the middle-man – i.e. the bank.
 Borrowers then have to pay the money back over time – with interest.
 And most of that interest is for you.

 Lifetime ISAs